maartenvantjonger/omnilogic-smartapp/README.md

 - *Hey Google, turn on Spa Spillover*

 Note: Light and Relay devices have not been tested.
 I put my pool light on a zigbee switch last year so I haven't been able to try it out.
 If you use either of these devices, please let me know if they work.
-If haven't tested this with Amazon Alexa.
+If haven't tested this with Amazon Echo devices since I don't own any, but I'm curious to hear what works and what doesn't.

 ## Installation